mozillahispano/wp-plugins/stealth-publish/readme.txt

 = Can I have the checkbox checked by default? =

 Yes.
 See the Filters section (under Other Notes) and look for the example using the 'c2c_stealth_publish_default' filter.
-You'll have to put that code into your active theme's functions.php file.
+You'll have to put that code into a site-specific plugin or your active theme's functions.php file.

 = Why is the checkbox still present when editing a post that has already been published? =